 They do this by using software called Xactimate to come up with the price based on the general average pricing of the materials in your area.
 Because of this, there’s no reason to go looking for the roofing company with the lowest estimate.

 Even if the roofing company’s estimate ends up being more than your insurance’s initial estimate, there’s no reason to panic.
-This is where hiring a roofing contractor that knows how to supplement comes in handy (more on this next).
+This is where hiring a roofing contractor that helps you supplement comes in handy (more on this next).

 6. What does it mean to supplement my insurance roof replacement?